iqbaltld/rename_recursive/README.md

 ## ❗ Note

-- This only renames file and folder **names**, not the content inside the files.
+- This tool **does not modify the contents** of the files (e.g., class names, function names, string literals).
+- These files (like `register_bloc.dart`, `register_event.dart`, etc.) are **not included** in this repository.
+This script is intended to assist after you duplicate a real feature module in your own Flutter project.
-- Always **review and test** your code after the rename.
+- Always **review and test your code** after running the script to ensure all identifiers are updated correctly.
-- Recommended to commit your work or back up before running.
+- ✅ **Tip:** Use IDE refactoring tools or search-and-replace to update class names and contents inside the files.

 ---